 The best fishing, of course, is in the lakes and streams away from the main motor roads.
 Even along the highways, however, the fish are plentiful, but they also are educated.
 Constant fishing by amateur fishermen accustom the fish to most forms of artificial bait, so that they become wary-a fact which adds to the enjoyment of the skilled fisherman.
-Even the

-Angels Landing, Zion National Park.

-Grand Canyon, in Arizona's semidesert, is becoming of keen interest to anglers through the stocking of Bright Angel and several other creeks.
-The large fish hatchery operated at Yellowstone Lake in Yellowstone National Park and at Happy Isles in Yosemite National Park are a great attraction to visitors.
+Even the Grand Canyon, in Arizona's semidesert, is fast becoming an angler's paradise through the stocking of Bright Angel and several other creeks.
+The large fish hatchery operated at Yellowstone Lake in Yellowstone National Park is a great attraction to visitors.
 Special guides take parties through at stated hours, and observation platforms and aquaria are so arranged that the entire operation may be easily studied.

 The few regulations laid down by the Park Service concerning fishing are all designed to aid fishing conditions.
-The number and size of fish that may be taken in any one day are limited, according to the supply in a particular body of water.
-Sometimes, to protect newly planted young fish or promote the come-back of an over-fished lake or stream, fishing in particular waters is temporarily suspended.
+The number and size of fish that may be taken in any one day is limited, according to the supply in a particular body of water.
+Sometimes, to protect newly planted young fish or promote the come-back of an overfished lake or stream, fishing in particular waters is temporarily suspended.